remnrem/luna-doc/docs/vignettes/annots.md

 ...
 ```

-Alternatively, the `start-annot` option will do the same as `offset` but will automatically select the offset
+Alternatively, the `align` option will do the same as `offset` but will automatically select the offset
 to be the start time of the first instance of any of the listed annotations: i.e. here will be 4.0 when `W` occurs:

 ```
-luna s.lst -s ‘EPOCH start-annot=W,N1,N2,N3,R,U verbose & HYPNO’
+luna s.lst -s 'EPOCH align=W,N1,N2,N3,R,U verbose & HYPNO'
 ```

 ## EDF record alignment